fieldrndservices/libssh2-labview/README.md

 ## Documentation

-See the in-app LabVIEW Help system for more information and documentation about using the library after it has been installed, or (eventually) visit the [web-based documentation](https://help.fieldrndservices.com/libssh2-labview).
+See the in-app LabVIEW Help system for more information and documentation about using the library after it has been installed, or visit the [web-based documentation](https://help.fieldrndservices.com/libssh2-labview).
 Examples are also available within the LabVIEW development environment using the "Help->Find Examples..." menu item.

 ## Tests